New Hampshire Layoffs — May 2011

 | Vitronics Soltec | Stratham | 45 | Closure |

-The biggest impact was at Flextronics Americas LLC / RTS at its Concord facility, reporting 56 affected workers.
+The most significant filing came from Flextronics Americas LLC / RTS at its Concord facility, reporting 56 affected workers.
 Vitronics Soltec followed with 45 workers.

 Trend & Outlook